NoNotNotes/Yuubi/NoNotNotes/CMPA/growth-and-development.md

 	- In the context of sharing, the toddler will often say no. The parent should encourage sharing, but not force it.
 If the toddler does so, **praise** the behavior.

 The theme of toddlers is **Holding On and Letting Go**: (*this wasn't expanded upon all too much*)
-1. **Holding onto toys**: toddlers are selfish, and are commonly jealous of others' toys.
+1. **Holding onto toys and food**: toddlers are selfish, and are commonly jealous of others' toys.
 This is the reason for **parallel play**.
 Each child will have their own toy to play with.
-2. **Holding onto food**
-3. **Holding onto stool**: the toddler begins to hold in their stool, prolonging periods of dryness.
+2. **Holding onto stool**: the toddler begins to hold in their stool, prolonging periods of dryness.
 This is one of the indicators for beginning toilet training in toddlerhood.
 ## Preschool
 Preschoolers are children from 3 to 6 years old.
 Their mnemonic is **MAGIC**:
 1. **Mutilation** or castration, a primary fear of preschoolers.
 2. **Associative Play**: the type of play utilized by the preschooler as they undergo their **imitative** and **imaginative** phase; **role-modeling** is exemplified by the child playing "**pretend games**" through **play sets**— doll houses, kitchen sets, medical sets, etc. They can also play with puzzle sets.
 	- Preschoolers become more comfortable with **sharing** (expanding significant others)
-3. **Guilt**: the developmental outcome of failure to establish **intimacy**.
+3. **Guilt**: the developmental outcome of failure to establish **initiative**.
 4. **Initiative**, **Imitator**, **Imaginative**
 	- **Initiative**: the primary developmental task of a preschooler.
 The development of trust in infancy, then autonomy in toddlerhood lead to **initiative**, a sense for doing things proactively.
 Otherwise, **guilt** develops.
 To aid in developing this sense of initiative, the preschooler is **supported and allowed to try**.
 	- **Imaginative**: the preschooler is highly imaginative, giving rise to their way to play, fears (supernatural), and even the presence of an **imaginary friend** to fulfill emotional needs.